MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-winRT.md

 # [4.25](#tab/425)

-Over the course of your HoloLens development you may need to write a feature using WinRT.
-For example, opening a file dialogue in a HoloLens application would need the FileSavePicker in winrt/Windows.Storage.Pickers.h header file.
-Since Unreal doesn't natively compile WinRT code, it's your job to build a separate binary and that can be consumed by Unreal’s build system.
+Unreal doesn't natively compile WinRT code in version 4.25, so it's your job to build a separate binary and that can be consumed by Unreal’s build system.
 This tutorial will walk you through just such a scenario.

 ## Objectives
 - Create a Universal Windows DLL that opens a FileSaveDialogue